golemfactory/yagna-docs/yajsapi/hig-level/simple.md

 ### `map` method

-To get results for each element in iterable object, e.g.
+The `map` method allows you to get results for each element in an iterable object.
+The following example demonstrates how to use the `map` method:

 ```js
   const data = [1, 2, 3, 4, 5];